apnadkarni/blt/doc/tabset.rst

     of the following values.

     **top**
-      Tabs are drawn along the top.
+      Tabs are drawn along the top from left to right.
+Tabs are not rotated.
     **left**
-      Tabs are drawn along the left side.
+      Tabs are drawn along the left side from top to bottom.
+Tabs are rotated 90 degrees.
     **right**
-      Tabs are drawn along the right side.
+      Tabs are drawn along the right side from top to bottom.
+Tabs are rotated 270 degrees.
     **both**
-      Tabs are drawn along the bottom side.
+      Tabs are drawn along the bottom side from left to right.
+Tabs are not rotated.

-    The default value is "top".
+    The default is "top".

   **-slant** *slantName*
     Specifies if the tabs should be slanted 45 degrees on the left and/or